google/android-key-attestation/server/README.md

 This example demonstrates the following tasks:

 1. Loading the certificates from [PEM/DER][2]-encoded strings.
 1. Verifying the [X.509][3] certificate chain, up to the root.
-Note that this example does NOT require the root certificate to appear within Google's list of root certificates.
-However, if you're verifying the properties of hardware-backed keys on a device that ships with hardware-level key attestation, Android 7.0 (API level 24) or higher, and Google Play services, your production code should enforce this requirement.
+This includes checking that the root certificate is one of Google's root certificates listed in https://developer.android.com/training/articles/security-key-attestation.
 1. Extracting the attestation extension data from the attestation certificate.
 1. Verifying (and printing) data elements from the attestation extension.